JaredBeluzi/Windows-CPU-Monitoring/README.md

 ```
 4. Add a task in the task scheduler on Windows that starts the START.bat in the downloaded folder each day in the morning, e.g. at 06:00
 (please check the box in the task scheduler that starts the script even if you are not logged in on that machine!)
 5. Let the Server do its thing and wait at least 2 days.
-Then there should be a logging_hist.csv like the one in the picture above in this folder
+Then there should be a logging_hist.csv in this folder like the one in the picture above.

 # How does it work?